20 Mystical Temples In Yogyakarta (+fun facts)

 While Yogyakarta has an extremely high concentration of Hindu and Buddhist temples, you can find more similar temples elsewhere in Java.

-I can recommend the Hindu temples Sukuh and Cetho which are close to nearby Surakarta.
-There’s more information about them in the linked article about things to do in Surakarta.
+I recommend the Hindu temples Sukuh and Cetho which are close to Surakarta.
+More information about them is in this article about things to do in Surakarta.

-Several Hindu temples stand high on Dieng Plateau which you can get to from Yogyakarta (detailed information in the linked article).
+Several Hindu temples stand high on the Dieng Plateau which you can get to from Yogyakarta.
 The biggest is Candi Arjuna.

 Several Hindu and Buddhist temples dot the area around Mount Bromo too.